ZIB-IOL/FrankWolfe.jl/docs/src/reference/4_linesearch.md

 # Line search and step size settings

-The following are step size selection rules for Frank Wolfe / Conditional Gradient algorithms.
 The step size dictates how far one traverses along a local descent direction.
+More specifically, the step size $gamma_t$ is used at each iteration to determine how much the next iterate moves towards the new vertex:
+$x_{t+1} = x_t - \gamma_t (x_t - v_t)$.
+$\gamma_t = 1$ implies that the next iterate is exactly the vertex, a zero $\gamma_t$ implies that the iterate is not moving.

+The following are step size selection rules for Frank Wolfe algorithms.
-Some methodologies (e.g. `FixedStep` and `Agnostic`) are deterministic, while others (e.g. `GoldenSearch` and `Adaptive`) change according to local information about the function; the adaptive methods often require extra function and/or gradient computations.
+Some methodologies (e.g. `FixedStep` and `Agnostic`) depend only on the iteration number and induce series $\gamma_t$ that are independent of the problem data, while others (e.g. `GoldenSearch` and `Adaptive`) change according to local information about the function; the adaptive methods often require extra function and/or gradient computations.
 The "vanilla" option for convex optimization is the `Agnostic` method.

+All step size computation strategies are subtypes of [LineSearchMethod](@ref).

 ## Line search and step size methods